jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 You may have noticed some properties after seeing some diagrams of how it works.
 First is every uncommitted node has its own row lock.
-This means there are two locks in the uncontended case.
-The uncommitted node row locks should ideally be lazily created.
-This would reduce the overhead to `N-1` row locks where `N` is the number of uncommitted nodes.
+This means there are two locks in the uncontended case, the committed node lock and the uncommitted node lock.
+I wonder if the uncommitted node row locks can be lazily created and if that would be more space efficient.
+This would reduce mean the overhead is `N` row locks where `N` is the number of uncommitted nodes (assuming the committed row lock always exists).

 Some other overhead is the extra release timestamp.
 Similar to how one can store the commit timestamp in the transaction, if all transaction locks are released at the same timestamp, then the release timestamp can be stored once in the transaction and shared across versioned lists.

-Also, commit dependencies are built into the version list.
-The transaction does not need to keep track of write commit dependencies as they will be encountered during lock release.

-Finally, what is cool is the workspace is on the final version list.
-There is no private transaction buffer that writes need to operate on.
+Finally, another nice feature is the uncommitted workspace *is* the final version list.
+Writes do not need to operate on a private transaction buffer as there is only one potential history at a time.

+### Waiter Behavior

+With lock violations the assumption is made that transactions won't abort once violations are allowed.
+This raises the question of waiters why waiters should wait until _commit_ to get a write-write conflict instead of making the decision at _release_ time.

+My educated assumption is deciding write-write conflicts post _release_ is better.
+This causes the transaction/user to retry faster, because we are assuming the commit will happen.
+With the retry, the restarted transaction will have a later read timestamp and thus deeper access to the uncommitted version list to make progress.

-### Read Commit Dependencies
+### Commit Dependencies

-UNDONE: flesh this out. add a graphic
+A handy benefit of the versioned list is commit dependencies are embedded in it.
+Transactions do not need to keep track of their write dependents as during lock release they will be in the version list.

-The write set is not always the same as the read set of a transaction.
-In order to support controlled lock violations, we also need to build commit dependencies for read rows.
+However, the write set is not necessarily the same as the read set of a transaction.
+We also need to track commit dependencies for read rows.
+This is because we may be reading uncommitted data.
+So the transaction must wait for all read rows to be committed and abort if necessary before committing.

+UNDONE: graphic + citations

+To implement this we can take ideas from https://www.semanticscholar.org/paper/High-Performance-Concurrency-Control-Mechanisms-for-Larson-Blanas/7ce9e2064bfe1d50ca59edecff8da40604985c0d

+Each transaction, `T`, will have three new fields:

+* `ReadCommitDepSet`: A set of all the read transaction ids that depend on `T`.
+* `CommitDepCounter`: A counter of all (read + write) transactions that `T` depends on.
+* `AbortNow`: A boolean flag that other transactions can set to tell `T` to abort.

+When `T` acquires an exclusive lock through controlled lock violation, it increments its own `CommitDepCounter`.
+When `T` performs a controlled lock violation for a read on another transaction, it increments its own `CommitDepCounter`, and adds itself to the other transaction's `ReadCommitDepSet`.
+It only does this for the node that is actually read (it may have iterated through X uncommitted nodes before it).

+During a commit/abort, `T` will iterate through its `ReadCommitDepSet` and decrement the transaction's `CommitDepCounter`.
+During lock release, it will also decrement the next node in the version's list `CommitDepCounter`.
+If it was an abort, it additionally will set the `AbortNow` flag on all the transactions.

 ### High Watermark Implementation